linshaolong5240/UIKit-Catalog/README.md

 }
 ```

-## Add a Search Bar to Your Interface
+## Add a Search Bar to an Interface

-Use a `UISearchBar` for receiving search-related information from the user.
+Use a `UISearchBar` to receive search-related information from the user.
 There are various ways to customize the look of the search bar:

 * Add a cancel button.
 * Add a bookmark button.